maranomynet/es-in-css/README.md

 #### `compileCSSFromJS`

-Temporarily writes the script contents to the file system, which then get deleted afterwards.

 This may be the preferable method when working with bundlers such as `esbuild`.

+(NOTE: This method temporarily writes the script contents to the file system to allow imports and file-reads to work correctly, but then deletes those files afterwards.)

 ```js
 const { compileCSSFromJS } = require('es-in-js/compiler');